 You can find a relevant announcement on Carole's appointment here.

 Carole is a passionate advocate for culture and heritage, with an outstanding record of achievement in the sector.
 She led the Heritage Lottery Fund (now the National Lottery Heritage Fund) as Chief Executive from 2003-2016, overseeing the distribution of billions of pounds of investment in culture, heritage and the environment.
-She has recently stepped down as interim chair of Historic Royal Palaces, having served in that role during the period of mourning for Her Majesty Queen Elizabeth, the Coronation of King Charles and Queen Camilla, and the commemoration of the 25th anniversary of the Good Friday Agreement, which was signed in Hillsborough Castle.
+From 2016 to December 2023 she was a Trustee of Historic Royal Palaces, and interim Chair from August 2022 to December 2023.

 Carole served from 2016-2022 as Master of St Cross College at the University of Oxford, a graduate College with students from all over the world.
 She also chaired the Board of Visitors of the University Museum of Natural History and, as a Trustee, the Planning Committee of the Oxford Preservation Trust.
 She was an advocate for equality and diversity across the University, focusing particularly on the importance of supporting those with no prior connection to the University.